 A person must leave the land immediately on demand of the owner, whether the land is posted or not.

-A landowner, or a person having the exclusive right to take fish or wild animals on land or the waters thereon, who desires to protect his or her land or waters over which he or she has exclusive control, may maintain signs stating that:
+A landowner, or a person having the exclusive right to take fish or wild animals on land or the waters thereon may maintain signs stating that hunting, fishing, or trapping or any combination of the three is prohibited or by permission only.

-Permission Only signs shall be dated and contain the owner’s name and a method by which to contact the property owner or a person authorized to provide permission to hunt, fish or trap on the property.
+Permission Only signs shall state the owner’s name and a method by which to contact the owner or a person authorized to provide permission to hunt, fish or trap on the property.

-Location of Posting Signs: Posting signs must be erected on or near all the boundaries, at each corner and not over 400 feet apart.
+LOCATION OF POSTING SIGNS: Posting signs and “By Permission Only” signs must be erected on or near all the boundaries, at each corner and not over 400 feet apart.

 Falconry is legal by special permit.
 Contact Fish & Wildlife for information at (802) 828-1000.
-(NEW this year) Only the State permit is required.
+Only the State permit is required.

 Other than the meat mentioned above, a person may buy or sell at any time: